 Parasola auricoma (Pat.)
-Redhead, Vilgalys & Hopple
+Redhead, Vilgalys & Hopple - Goldenhaired Inkcap

-Parasola auricoma growing in woodchip mulch
+Parasola auricoma growing in woodchip mulch, Canada

 Parasola auricoma (formerly called Coprinus auricoma) is a short-lived delicate member of the inkcap group of fungi.
 It, together with two or three lookalikes that are difficult to separate without examining them using a microscope) is easily confused with the Pleated Inkcap (also referred to as the Little Japanese Parasol) Parasola plicatilis.

-Parasola auricoma, young specimens
+Parasola auricoma, mature specimen

-All of the Parasola mushrooms are short-lived fruitbodies, looking at their very best for two or three hours at the most, and rather bless than that in dry hot weather.
+All of the Parasola mushrooms are short-lived fruitbodies, looking at their very best for two or three hours at the most, and rather less than that in dry hot weather.
 So, if you find a nice photogenic group of these neat little fungi at a time when you haven't got a camera with you, it's no good planning on returning the next day, because for certain the caps will have either collapsed and the stems folded over or, most lilely, the whole group will have disappeared without trace.
 (Of course, there is always the possibilty that some more fruitbodies will have erupted from the same fungal mycellium!)

 Identification guide